mjbright/LinuxConEU-ContainerOrchestration/ContainerConEU2016_Pres.md

 .right-column[

-- 2014 Dec: Docker Swarm was announced
+**2014 Dec** Docker Swarm was announced

-    - Capable of scaling up an architecture defined by Docker Compose
+Scales out an architecture defined by Docker Compose

-- 2015: Swarm Toolkit released
+**2015** Swarm Toolkit released

-- 2015 June: Docker engine with Swarm Mode released with Docker 1.12
+**2015 June** Docker engine with Swarm Mode released with Docker 1.12

-**Docker "Swarm Mode"** is quite a revolution in Docker Engine capabilities as it integrates
+**Docker "Swarm Mode"** is quite a revolution in Docker Engine capabilities as it integrates:

-- Integration of Orchestration Capabilities directly within the Docker Engine
+Orchestration Capabilities directly within the Docker Engine
 - Load balancing across a mesh network
 - Service Discovery
-- The same ease of use we're accustomed to from Docker !
+The same ease of use we're accustomed to from Docker !
+- easy to use coherent commands
+- the same Docker engine API

 ]